shmuelhizmi/web-desktop-environment/README.md

 ## What is a Web Desktop Environment
 just like any other desktop environment it is just a visual interface for your computer.
-the twist with this desktop-environment is that "web-desktop-environment" visual interface runs on the web with his server running localy on your computer
+the twist with "web-desktop-environment" compare to other desktop-environments is that "web-desktop-environment" visual interface runs on the web with his server running locally on your computer

 ## Use Cases
- - interface for a cloud server (can possibly be used as a replacement for control panel)
+ - interface for a cloud server (can possibly be used as a replacement for a control panel)
  - interface for small/low power computers like the Raspberry Pi zero
  - interface for controlling your computer over a long distance

 ## The technologies behind "web-desktop-devironment"
-both the server and are build using a react framework called ["react-fullstack"](https://github.com/shmuelhizmi/react-fullstack/tree/master/packages/fullstack) which is a framework for building fast react applications that rely a tight connection between the client and the server.
+both the server and are build using a react framework called ["react-fullstack"](https://github.com/shmuelhizmi/react-fullstack/tree/master/packages/fullstack) which is a framework for building fast react applications that rely on a tight reactive connection between the client and the server.

 ## Screenshots